kennardconsulting/streamdeck-jenkins/README.md

 ## Installation

-Download all files.
-ZIP them into a folder.
+Download the ZIP from GitHub.
 Rename the .zip to .streamDeckPlugin.
 Double click to install